jfly/jfly.github.io/_posts/2014-08-21-dialup-stackmat.md

 Fortunately, we found a coworker on the hardware team who does board work.
 Part of his job includes soldering these ridiculous [TQFN](http://en.wikipedia.org/wiki/Quad_Flat_No-leads_package) packages.
-We gave him two boards and two DS8500 chips.
+We gave him two of our boards and our two DS8500 chips.
 He attempted to solder the first one using a hot air gun, but the board cracked (our two layer board is a lot thinner than the boards he is used to working with).
 He soldered the second chip by hand, which meant that he couldn't solder the "bellypad" (the large metal contact visible in the previous picture).
+Since the bellybad is labelled as a ground, and many of the contacts on the outside of the chip are also labelled as ground, we hoped that just soldering the outside would be good enough.

 {% include image.html src="dialup-stackmat/IMG_20140422_162324.jpg" alt="Boards with the DS8500 soldered on.
 Note that the lower right board is charred and cracked from the hot air treatment." %}

 After that, it was a simple matter of letting Eithan do all the work.

 {% include image.html src="dialup-stackmat/IMG_20140422_183302.jpg" alt="Eithan soldering the through hole components." %}
-{% include image.html src="dialup-stackmat/IMG_20140422_190723.jpg" alt="Eithan soldering the back of the board." %}
+{% include image.html src="dialup-stackmat/IMG_20140422_190723.jpg" alt="Military precision" %}

 Neither board worked at first.
 The board design called for an LED to indicate when the modem is turned on.
 The combination of modem and LED drew more power than our battery could supply.
 After removing the LED, the burnt board still didn't work, presumably because the modem had been damaged by the heat.

-This left us with one working board:
+This left us with one working board.

 <<< show final board! >>>

-With the hardware in hand, I wrote code to demodulate the FSK signal (see [jfly/fskube](https://github.com/jfly/fskube)).
+With our custom board in hand, I wrote code to demodulate the FSK signal (see [jfly/fskube](https://github.com/jfly/fskube)).
 All that code is written in C++, and compiles to Javascript with [Emscripten](https://github.com/kripken/emscripten).
 This is what powers the